paramaggarwal/blog/content/flying-rc-planes-in-mumbai/index.md

 ---
-title: "Flying RC Planes in Mumbai"
+title: 'Flying RC Planes in Mumbai'
-description: "One week, me and a friend went along to Mahalaxmi Race Course in Mumbai.
+description: 'One week, me and a friend went along to Mahalaxmi Race Course in Mumbai.
 Every weekend hobbyists get together and fly remote-controlled planes.
 These are not the measly battery operated kind.
-They…"
+They…'
-date: "2016-02-20T14:07:58.422Z"
+date: '2016-02-20T14:07:58.422Z'
 categories:
   - Mumbai
   - Remote Control
   - Planes